 Whether you’re planning to use all-purpose fertilizer from the garden center or you’re going to grow your plants completely chemical-free, your soil needs organic matter before you ever put in a seed or seedling.
 The most important part of planning a garden is getting the soil ready for planting.
 Without the right nutrients and conditioners in the ground, your plants will never thrive.

 What is organic material?
 Basically, anything that occurs in nature can be considered organic material, although not all of it is useful as a gardening addition.
 If you read organic gardening information, you’ll find that almost every plant and animal by-product can be used in one form or another, and most of them can be added to composting.

-Organic material for gardening helps sandy soil to retain moisture while it allows clay soil to drain more efficiently.
+Using organic material for gardening helps sandy soil to retain moisture while it allows clay soil to drain more efficiently.
 It breaks down to feed organisms, such as earthworms, as well as feeding the plants around it.

 Organic Material for Gardening

 Compost is considered by many organic gardeners as the most perfect of soil additives.
 It’s known in gardening circles as black gold because of the many purposes it can fulfill.
 Organic materials are piled in layers in a compost bin or a heap, then soil and moisture are added and the materials are allowed to decompose.
 The result is a rich, dark sort of loam that enriches and conditions any garden soil.